turlodales/weatherboard-3/README.md

 more to follow

-in case anyone is wondering i started using jail broken devices from the iPhone original then the 3GS then the 4S 5S 6S+ next upgrade is due this september so 7S+ or 8 if the 7S+ comes out i will be getting that as i do like the S models. i only have 2 iPads Air 2 and Pro 12.9. i have the Apple TV 3 and 4 sadly both not jailbroken yet and i have the Apple Watch 1st gen
+in case anyone is wondering i started using jail broken devices from the iPhone original 2G,3GS,4S,5S,6S+,8+ i do like the S models. i only have 2 iPads Air 2 and Pro 12.9. i have the Apple TV 3 and 4 sadly both not jailbroken yet and i have the Apple Watch 1st gen.